Standard Interfaces by LNP/BP Association

 • Asset renaming and the possibility to change other specifications such as the token ticker.

-• Secondary issuance, which can be unlimited, limited to specific values or unique.
+• Secondary issuance, which can be unlimited, limited to specific values, or unique.

-• The built-in support for direct fetch of the media file from the contract itself if its size of it is below 16MB.
+• The built-in support for direct fetch of the media file from the contract itself if its size it is below 16MB.

 • The possibility, for the Owner, to register an engraving.
-With this feature an owner may mark the possession of the asset allowing this information to be stored in the asset's history after it has been transferred.
-This feature is provided in order to leverage in direct and trustless way some notable user's possession in the NFT exchange history.
+With this feature, an owner may mark the possession of the asset allowing this information to be stored in the asset's history after it has been transferred.
+This feature is provided in order to leverage in a direct and trustless way some notable user's possession in the NFT exchange history.

 Planned interface to be developed